JoaoVdeCarvalho/JoaoVdeCarvalho/README.md

 ###

-<p align="left">My name is Bernardo Augusto Picoli, I'm from Brazil 🇧🇷 and I am a student. 👨‍💻</p>
+<p align="left">My name is João Vitor de Carvalho, I'm from Brazil 🇧🇷 and I am a student. 👨‍💻</p>

 ###